 Note that you are only allowed to have an individual Google Play account if you're 13 or above, so bear this in mind before creating an account for your child.

 To set up the controls on your child's account, open the Family Link App, select which child you wish to apply the settings to and then navigate Settings > Manage Settings > Controls on Google Play.
 Select the content you wish to filter and then save your preferences for them to take effect.

-You can customise your parental control settings in a number of ways, depending on the type of control you’re referring to.
-Parental controls settings can be accessed through the options menu of each content form.
+You can customize your parental control settings in a number of ways, depending on the type of control you're referring to.
+Parental control settings can be accessed through the options menu of each content form.